turingschool/curriculum/source/projects/store_engine.markdown

 As an authenticated Administrator, I can:

 * Create product listings including a title, description, price, and a photo
-* Modify existing products
+* Modify existing products title, description, price, and photo
-* Create categories for products
+* Create named categories for products
 * Assign products to categories or remove them from categories
 * Retire a product from being sold

 As an Administrator, I can also view an order "dashboard" where I can:

-* See a listing of all orders, including total number of orders
+* See a listing of all orders with:
+  * the total number of orders by status
+  * links for each individual order
+  * filter orders to display by status type (for statuses "pending", "cancelled", "paid", "shipped", "returned")
+  * link to "cancel" only orders which are "pending"
+  * link to "mark as returned" only orders which are "shipped"
+  * link to "mark as shipped" only orders which are "paid"
-* View details of an individual order, including:
+* Access details of an individual order, including:
-    * Order date
+  * Order date and time
-    * Purchaser name and email
+  * Purchaser full name and email address
-    * Products on the order
+  * For each product on the order
+    * Name with link
     * Quantity
     * Price
     * Line item subtotal
   * Total for the order
-    * Status of the order, one of: "pending", "cancelled", "paid"
+  * Status of the order
-* See a tab listing only "pending" orders
-    * Ability to display the individual order
-    * May cancel a pending order

 #### Shoppers